subvisual/subvisual.com/src/posts/2016-12-16-open-files-on-existing-vim-sessions.md

 date: 2016-12-16
 tags:
   - development
+intro: >
-intro: "I recently watched Greg Hurrell's screencast about [Opening files in Terminal Vim](https://www.youtube.com/watch?v=DBUuhvS8nZ8&list=PLwJS-G75vM7kFO-yUkyNphxSIdbi_1NKX&index=45), in which he showcases an OSX-only solution for being able to open files on Vim when using Finder."
+  I recently watched Greg Hurrell's screencast about Opening files in Terminal Vim, in which he showcases an OSX-only solution for being able to open files on Vim when using Finder.
 ---

 I recently watched Greg Hurrell's screencast about [Opening files in Terminal Vim](https://www.youtube.com/watch?v=DBUuhvS8nZ8&list=PLwJS-G75vM7kFO-yUkyNphxSIdbi_1NKX&index=45), in which he showcases an OSX-only solution for being able to open files on Vim when using Finder.